stephenoken/linear-algebra/README.md

 ---

 Written as part of the [Linear Algebra Refresher Course](https://eu.udacity.com/course/linear-algebra-refresher-course--ud953).
-Of course it's an area in which I know very little about.
-So I wouldn't really call it a refresher.
+It's an area in which I know very little about; so I wouldn't really call it a refresher.